Overview

 History

-The name Muskerry derives from the ancient Múscraige, an Érainn people who dominated Munster in early medieval times.
-Historically the area is split into the baronies of Muskerry West (chief town Macroom) and Muskerry East (chief town Ballincollig), both of which still appear on modern maps.
-Over the centuries the region became the power base of the MacCarthy dynasty, whose lords held the titles Viscount Muskerry and Earl of Clancarty.
-Their legacy is visible in the numerous medieval tower houses that dot the landscape, as well as in local folklore that colours pubs and festivals.
+The name comes from the Múscraige, an Érainn people who held sway in Munster in early medieval times.
+The area splits into two baronies still marked on the map: Muskerry West (chief town Macroom) and Muskerry East (chief town Ballincollig).
+It later became the power base of the MacCarthy dynasty, whose lords carried the titles Viscount Muskerry and Earl of Clancarty, and the medieval tower houses scattered across the landscape are their mark on it.

-The Cork and Muskerry Light Railway opened in 1887, linking Cork city with the villages of Blarney, Ballincollig and beyond.
-It closed in 1934, but the former trackbed now forms a popular 10‑km off‑road walking and cycling trail that follows the River Lee, passes the historic Blarney Castle and is dotted with interpretive panels explaining the line’s industrial heritage.
+The Cork and Muskerry Light Railway opened in 1887, linking Cork city with Blarney, Ballincollig and beyond, and closed in 1934.
+Its trackbed is now a 10 km off-road walking and cycling trail that follows the Lee, passes Blarney Castle and carries interpretive panels on the line.

 Muskerry Arms Bar & B&B, Blarney

-The Muskerry Arms is a family‑run guest house in the centre of Blarney village.
-Established in 1838, the property blends historic charm with contemporary comfort.
-It offers 11 spacious en‑suite bedrooms, including wheelchair‑friendly rooms with roll‑in showers.
-All rooms feature solid‑wood flooring, plush bedding, free Wi‑Fi, TV and tea‑and‑coffee facilities.
-A free private car park serves guests, and the on‑site bar and restaurant serve extensive menus with locally sourced produce.
-Breakfast is served daily from 8 am to noon, featuring a traditional Irish spread alongside a continental buffet.
+The Muskerry Arms is a family-run guest house in the centre of Blarney, an old coaching inn dating to 1838.
+It has 11 en-suite bedrooms, some wheelchair-friendly with roll-in showers, all with solid-wood floors, free Wi-Fi, TV and tea and coffee.
+There is a free private car park, and the bar and restaurant run extensive menus with locally sourced produce.
+Breakfast, Irish and continental, is served daily from 8am to noon, and there is trad music in the bar most summer evenings.

 | Feature | Details |